lucbk23/low_level_c/notes.md

 ![alt text](18315740-285b-4aa7-ad02-3c653275b289.webp)

-- watch the squares and pay attention to the values and their addresses, they are the seperate stacks that memory wise work as below:
+- watch the squares and pay attention to the values and their addresses, they are the seperate stacks that memory-management is based on.

 ![alt text](20240907_174709.webp)

 ### Memory in strings